adeptio-project/adeptio/README.md

 The master branch is regularly built and tested.
 Other branches used for upcoming release or test.
 Although master is not guaranteed to be completely stable.

-In near future continuous integration process can be found at: http://development.adeptio.cc
+Continuous integration process can be found at: http://development.adeptio.cc

 # Building process